MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-update.md

 We aim at releasing an update every month for on-premises data gateways.
 Each of these updates includes new features along with the latest mashup update.

 > [!NOTE]
-> If you are running a gateway cluster, we recommend that you update all nodes in the cluster at the same time.
+> If you're running a gateway cluster, we recommend that you update all nodes in the cluster at the same time.

+## Update the gateway

 To update an on-premises data gateway: